StarbeamOne/blog.starbeam.one/content/article/2023/11/November-2023-Status-Update.md

 Schedule-wise I am happy to report that I have been able to really get the features developed that I have been wanting to get done.
 There haven't been a lot of gotchas and I have been able to stick to the estimated times for stories for the most part.
 I am very happy with this past month especially.

-While I have been able to get these features done, most are administrative and are not seen by the end user.
+While the development has been crisp, most of these features are administrative in nature and unfortunately are not seen by the end user.
+Nonetheless it is a positive step in the right direction for the maintainability of the system as we continue to onboard new members.

 Also, as a program note, I have formally made the first part of my day dedicated to marketing.
 This was actually how I was spending my day anyways informally, but now it's official.
 This has helped out with the stress of having two major responsibilities of running starbeam.one.
 Now I focus on marketing/promotions in the morning, and then the rest of the day in development.